 Please make sure to use the minimum spam protection plugins as possible.
 Just choose one or two as the maximum to avoid problems, some plugins won’t work together on the same website.
 As a result, you will risk your website and get the minimum protection instead of the best.

-You need to protect your blog from many sources and not repeating the same thing many times.
+You need to protect your blog for many sources and not repeating the same thing many times.
 So, use the two above plugins and your website or blog will be in safety.